spress/spress.yosymfony.com/docs/2.0/developers/data-sources/index.md

 $item = new Item('Test of content', 'about.md', []);
 $item->setPath('help/about.md', 'relative');
+$item->getPath('relative');
 ```

-First argument of `setPath` method is the path and the second is the snapshot's name.
+First argument of `setPath` method is the path and the second argument is the snapshot's name.
+`getPath` method recovers the path of associated to a snapshot.
+If you call to `getPath` method
+without arguments you will get the `last` snapshot.

 Predefined snapshots are defined as constants: